zsoerenm/chips_input/README.md

 ## Known issues

 * `findSuggestions` currently only supports synchronous suggestions.
-This is due to the fact, that ChipsInput builds upon the new `AutoComplete` widget in flutter 2.0 and this does not support asynchronous data at the moment ([see here](https://github.com/flutter/flutter/pull/62927#issuecomment-792145269)).
+This is due to the fact, that ChipsInput builds upon the new `AutoComplete` widget in Flutter 2.0 and this does not support asynchronous data at the moment ([see here](https://github.com/flutter/flutter/pull/62927#issuecomment-792145269)).

 ## Credit